microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 allocate a new one.
 We found no compelling use case that would require the forced allocation of a console session outside of the application's code.

+An earlier version of this specification offered the **inheritOnly** allocation policy, instead of the finer-grained **hidden** and **detached** policies.
+We deemed it insufficient for PowerShell's use case because any application launched by an **inheritOnly** PowerShell would immediately force the uncontrolled allocation of a console window.

+The move to **hidden** allows PowerShell to offer a fully-fledged console connection that can be itself inherited by a downstream application.

 ### Links

 1. [Powershell -WindowStyle Hidden still shows a window briefly]